-- 1 Push the server latch down to lock the tape drive into position, as shown in Figure 8a. - 2 Replace the cover on the server.
+- 1 Push the server latch down to lock the tape drive into position, as shown in Figure 8a. - 2 Ensure blanking plates are in place over empty bays and replace the cover on the server.

 No mounting hardware used (HP AlphaServer)